WAM Reading Group for Members

 To join the group, email Rebecca at firstname.lastname@example.org.

-The first book the group will be reading is The Lady in Gold by Anne Marie O'Connor.
-Weekly Facebook discussions will begin the week of May 11th.
-We will discuss the book over Facebook for 4 weeks and then meet via Zoom on Friday, June 12th at 5:30pm.
+The next book we will be reading is The Luncheon of the Boating Party by Susan Vreeland.
+Weekly Facebook discussions will begin the week of July 6th.
+We will then meet via Zoom on Friday, August 14th at 5:30pm.

-The book is available in many different formats such as ebook, print book, audio book, and e-audio book.
-There is also an associated movie available in DVD and streaming!
+The book is available in many different formats such as ebook, print book, large print, audio book, and e-audio book.
 Check your local public libraries or your favorite place to shop for books.